mh-godot/godot-next/README.md

 # godot-next

-Godot NExt is a repository dedicated to collecting basic node extensions that are currently unavailable in vanilla Godot.
+Godot Node Extensions, AKA Godot NExt, is a repository dedicated to collecting basic node extensions that are currently unavailable in vanilla Godot.

 As you might have noticed, Godot Engine's initial node offerings are general purpose and are intentionally not oriented towards particular types of games.